5 Common Myths About Ovarian Cancer

 A lot of women fear ovarian cancer, which can sometimes make it difficult to distinguish fear from fact.
 It’s important not to have any misconceptions or unknowns, so here are the five most common myths about ovarian cancer from our medical centre.

 1. Ovarian Cancer Will Be Detected at My Annual Pap Smear

 Wrong!
 Pap smears only test for cervical cancer, not ovarian cancer.

-2. A Blood Test is a Reliable Test for Ovarian Cancer
+2. A Blood Test is a Reliable Test

 A blood test isn’t proven to be effective at screening and diagnosing for ovarian cancer.
 It is simply a guideline for oncologists during treatment, not in the initial diagnostic stage.
 Researchers are still looking for a reliable screening test for ovarian cancer, but currently there isn’t one.

 3. My HPV Vaccine Prevents Ovarian Cancer